bennymi/ato-ui/src/docs/guides/tokens/border.md

 ---
 title: Border
-description: Available border tokens for theme roundedness or selecting border colors for light and dark modes.
+description: Available border shortcuts for theme roundedness or selecting border colors for light and dark modes.
 ---

-# Border Tokens

 ## Border Radius